Solo Pianist - Diary entries

 Rachmaninoff's role: Solo Pianist

-Notes: Satina notes that a Chopin Nocturne appears to have been played as an encore at this concert.
+Notes: Satina noted that a Chopin nocturne had been played as an encore at this concert, which is confirmed by a review in the Haagsche Courant on October 23 that also indicates a further Chopin waltz was played at the end.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 October 23 1928